 Welcome to BC3

-Butler County Community College (BC3) has 37 career programs, 18 transfer programs, and 21 certificates in the areas of Business, Health Care, Humanities and Social Sciences and STEM (Science, Technology, Engineering, and Math).
+Butler County Community College (BC3) has career programs, transfer programs, and certificates in the areas of Business & Information Technology, Health Care, Humanities and Social Sciences and STEM (Science, Technology, Engineering, and Math).

 Students can earn a 2-year degree or 1-year short-term workplace certificate and start a career upon graduation.
 70% of BC3 students are enrolled in programs that can be transferred to a 4-year college or university to complete a bachelor’s degree.
 BC3 credits are recognized by public, private, state-related, and online colleges and universities.

 Through a partnership with the Pennsylvania State System of Higher Education, students can earn an associate degree from BC3 in one of twelve programs and transfer to any PA state institution with junior standing.
 Degree completion partnerships with Chatham University, Clarion University of Pennsylvania, Franklin University, Indiana University of Pennsylvania, LaRoche College, and the University of Pittsburgh give students the opportunity to earn a bachelor’s degree in various programs while staying on BC3’s main campus through classroom, hybrid, and online courses.

 BC3 offers affordable tuition at a fraction of the cost of a 4-year public or private institution.
-In fact, 80% of BC3 students receive financial aid to help pay for their education and 75% of BC3 graduates are debt-free.
-The BC3 Education Foundation, Inc. awards over $200,000 in scholarships to students each year.
+In fact, 75% of BC3 graduates in 2023 were debt-free.
+The BC3 Education Foundation awards over $235,000 in scholarships to students each year.

 As a regional community college, BC3 has six locations: BC3 Main Campus in Butler; BC3 @ Cranberry in Cranberry Township; BC3 @ Lawrence Crossing in New Castle; BC3 @ LindenPointe in Hermitage; BC3 @ Brockway in Brockway; and BC3 @ Armstrong in Ford City.